Braille and Access Technology

 Our Braille service also produces material for blind or partially sighted young people in other schools as part of our Outreach Services.

-Supporting students who are learning Braille
+Supporting students who are learning Braille or Moon

-Individual lessons are available for students who wish to develop their Braille skills.
+Individual lessons are available for students who wish to develop their Braille or Moon skills.
 These are sometimes delivered as part of a learning activity (where a tutor will support the young person in the classroom) or as a stand-alone session.

 In order for our students to be working at their best possible levels, we utilise many forms of accessible technology to assist their day-to-day lives and learning.
 This may be in the form of screen reader software on a PC or laptop; or accessibility functions on iPads and Android tablets and smart phones.